o-gi/claude-code-commands/commands/gw-iss-create.md

 ## Important Notes

+⚠️ **CONSULTATION IS MANDATORY BY DEFAULT:**
+- The command MUST ALWAYS preview the issue before creating
+- NEVER create issues without user confirmation (unless using `-f` flag)
+- User can review, edit, or cancel before creation
+- Even when selecting "1.
+Create issue as-is", a FINAL CONFIRMATION is required

+**Other notes:**
 - **Default is consultation mode with ultrathink** - deepest analysis before creating
 - **Default thinking level is ultrathink** - ensures comprehensive planning
-- Use `-f` flag for immediate creation when confident
+- Use `-f` flag for immediate creation when confident (SKIPS ALL CONFIRMATIONS)
 - Use `-l` flag to adjust analysis depth based on task complexity
 - Can combine with `-np` to exclude original request
-- GitHub issue is only created after confirmation
+- GitHub issue is only created after DOUBLE confirmation
 - No local changes are made by this command